grz0zrg/fas/README.md

 This is a special type of synthesis which does not output any sounds.

-It is instead used to provide fx / channels settings modulation or to inject wavetables in real-time.
+It is instead used to provide fx / channels settings modulation.

 Channel settings :

 * p0 : modulation mode
   * 0 : Effects
   * 1 : Channel settings
-  * 2 : Wavetable
 * p1 : Target channel
 * p2 : Target fx slot or channel parameter
 * p3 : Target fx parameter (effects mode only)
 * p4 : Easing method (interpolation between values)
+  * 0 : linear
+  * 1 to 3 : quadratic ease in/out/in out
+  * 4 to 6 : cubic ease in/out/in out
+  * 7 to 9 : quartic ease in/out/in out
+  * 10 to 12 : quintic ease in/out/in out
+  * 13 to 15 : sine ease in/out/in out
+  * 16 to 18 : circular ease in/out/in out
+  * 19 to 21 : exponential ease in/out/in out
+  * 22 to 24 : elastic ease in/out/in out
+  * 25 to 26 : back ease in/out/in out
+  * 27 to 29 : bounce ease in/out/in out
+  * any others value : no interpolation

 This is provided as a shortcut solution to provide some more standalone modulation options (modulation can also be done flexibly through chn / fx synth commands), disadvantage is the usage of an output channel...

 Simple use case would be to modulate filters cutoff / resonance parameter or wavetable selection for FM/PM.

-WIP : More useful is the Wavetable mode which allow to write the alpha value in real-time to a small wavetable (256 samples) which can then be used in FM/PM or wavetable synthesis.

 Note : Parameters which require re-allocation (eg. convolution file, delay comb time) cannot be modulated.